R34P3R44/Earnings-Dates/README.md

 3. Run python project in code editor or terminal;

-- from editor, you should have a "play" button lookalike thingy somewhere
+- From editor, you should have a "play" button lookalike thingy somewhere

-- from terminal run the following code:
+- From terminal run the following code:
 ```
  python3 GetEarningsDates.py
 ```
+- From python IDLE, press fn + F5 on Mac.